-- 1. The label of a reference star is automatically created and updated. - 2.
-The position of a reference star uses fractional values.
+- 2. The position of a reference star uses fractional values.
 It is possible to recenter the reference star or set the position explicitly.
 The Update button recalculates the statistical information after changing the position of a reference star. - 3.
-The values of the pixel in the center of the reference star and the eight neighbours are shown.
+The values of the pixel in the center of the reference star and the eight neighbors are shown.
 The orientation in the dialog window and in the displayed image is identical. - 4.
-The statistical information uses only the neighbour pixels; the central pixel is ignored. - 5.
-The deviation describes the pixel value as "mean + sigmadeviation".
+The statistical information uses only the neighbor pixels; the central pixel is ignored. - 5.
+The deviation describes the pixel value as $mean + \sigma \times deviation$.
 If the deviation is too big, it is possible that the central pixel is a defect pixel.